Pulover/PuloversMacroCreator/Documentation/Main.md

 You can also select rows with the same content in a certain column: select a row and click on the **Column Header** of the column you want to search and all rows with the same text in it will be selected.
 **Note**: Changing parameters of certain commands may cause misbehavior in Playback.
 Replace should be used only when and where necessary.

+### Go to...

+Go directly to any macro in the project optionally selecting a line in the list.

 ### Edit Comment

 Adds / Changes the comment to be displayed to the right of the line in Exported AHK Scripts on selected rows.
 Click *Insert* to add a Comment Block.